Rodolfo Suárez: Political career

 Suárez joined the Radical Civic Union in the 1980s.
 He held a number of low-profile advisoral positions in the provincial legislature and the City of Mendoza throughout the 1990s before being elected to the Mendoza City Council in 2009.

 Throughout his career he maintained a close friendship with Víctor Fayad, who was twice mayor of Mendoza; Suárez has stated that he considered Fayad to be his "mentor" and "political godfather"; it was Fayad who suggested Suárez run for a seat in the City Council.
 He was sworn in on 21 April 2010.
 A year later, Suárez was elected president of the city council.

 Upon Fayad's death due to cancer on 7 August 2014, Suárez succeeded him as mayor of Mendoza.
 He ran for the position the next year and won with 59.99% of the vote.

 Governor of Mendoza

 Ahead of the 2019 general election, Suárez was nominated by the ruling UCR to be the Cambiemos Mendoza gubernatorial candidate.
 He won the election with 51% against Frente de Todos candidate Anabel Fernández Sagasti's 36%.
 He took office on 10 December 2019.

 On 20 December 2019 the provincial legislature passed – with Suárez's blessing – a resolution modifying Law 7722 on mining regulations; the new modified law allowed for the use of cyanide and sulfuric acid in surface mining, which could have had negative impact on the province's already limited water resources.
 The initiative stirred controversy and was widely protested by locals and environmentalist groups.
 The law was overturned on 30 December 2019.
+On 26 February 2026, Suárez, as a national senator, voted in favor of a bill that received Senate approval to amend the Ley de Glaciares (Glaciers Law), changing protections for periglacial environments from an absolute ban to a framework that allows provinces to decide.